Stoneman: Film adaptations based upon the events

 Producer Bobby Bedi produced a film titled The Stoneman Murders based on these incidents.
-The film released on 13 February 2009, starring Kay Kay Menon and Arbaaz Khan, and written and directed by Manish Gupta.
+The film was released on 13 February 2009, starring Kay Kay Menon and Arbaaz Khan, and written and directed by Manish Gupta.
 Gupta said that his story for the movie is 40% fact and 60% fiction.
-The movie depicts the killings to be a part of a religious ritual being conducted by a policeman, with the actual perpetrator left open to interpretation at the end.
+The movie depicts the killings as a part of a religious ritual being conducted by a policeman, with the actual perpetrator left open to interpretation at the end.

 In 2011, a Bengali film named Baishe Srabon was released, directed by Srijit Mukherjee.
-The plot of the movie revolved around the same mysterious serial killings in Kolkata, which took place during the period of 1989.
-In the movie, the murderer is shown to choose victims mostly from the poor and homeless sector of society; either sex workers, drug users or street people.
+The plot of the movie revolved around the same mysterious serial killings in Kolkata which took place during the period of 1989.
+In the movie, the murderer is shown to choose victims mostly from the poor and homeless sector of society: sex workers, drug users or street people.
 However, the film ends with the serial killer shooting himself after confessing to all his crimes: a clear deviation from the facts.